ray-project/ray/doc/source/rllib/core-concepts.rst

         't': np.ndarray((200,), dtype=int64, min=0.0, max=34.0, mean=9.14)
     }

 In `multi-agent mode <rllib-concepts.html#policies-in-multi-agent>`__, sample batches are collected separately for each individual policy.
+These batches are wrapped up together in a ``MultiAgentBatch``, serving as a container for the individual agents' sample batches.

 Execution Plans